aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ## Introduction

-In recent years, the proliferation of IoT and IIoT devices has led to an increased risk of cyberattacks targeting these networks.
-Intrusion detection systems play a crucial role in identifying and mitigating such attacks.
-This project aims to develop effective IDS models tailored for IoT and IIoT environments.
+In recent years, the proliferation of IoT and IIoT devices has led to an increased risk associated with network traffic in these environments.
+Machine Learning plays a crucial role in identifying and mitigating such attacks.
+This project aims to develop effective deep learning models tailored for IoT and IIoT environments.

 ## Datasets